HigherOrderCO/Kind/spec.md

 ## Reduction rules

-EATT has the same reduction rules as the Elementary Affine Calculus.
+EA-TT has the same reduction rules as the Elementary Affine Core.
 They are:

 1. Application of a lambda